YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +------------------------------+--------------------------------------------+--------------------------------------------------------------------------------------------+

-**gtmgbldir** specifies the initial value of the $ZGBLDIR ISV. $ZGBLDIR identifies the global directory.
+**ydb_gbldir** (gtmgbldir) specifies the initial value of the $ZGBLDIR ISV. $ZGBLDIR identifies the global directory.
 A global directory maps global variables to physical database files, and is required to access M global variables.
 Users who maintain multiple global directories use this environment variable to conveniently choose one to use from the time of process startup.
-To automate this definition, define gtmgbldir in the user's login file.
+To automate this definition, define ydb_gbldir in the user's login file.
 The SET command can alter the value of $ZGBLDIR in an active process.

 **gtmroutines** specifies the initial value of the $ZROutines ISV, which specifies where to find object and source code.
 The SET command can alter the value of $ZROUTINES in an active process.